zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 # Motivation

-Image To Prompt can be used in different ways.
+<p align="justify">Image To Prompt can be used in different ways.
 One can get an idea how to change or improve a Prompt by suggestions from Image To Prompt.
 It is also possible to get informations about the art and style of the image.
-This can be helpful to get the right key words for further work.
+This can be helpful to get the right key words for further work.</p>

 # Introductory Words

-The node is using the CPU and not the GPU.
-First way, the proposed one, can be done with Moon dream directly.
-For the second way one needs Hugging face.
+<p align="justify">The node is using the CPU and not the GPU.
+First
+way, the proposed one, can be done with Moon dream directly.
+For the second way one needs Huggingface.</p>

-In the first versions of the node the model cannot be selected.
+<p align="justify">In the first versions of the node the model cannot
+be selected.
 At the moment there are four models available.
-In one of the following versions I will add the support for all of the four models.
+In one of the following versions I will add the support for all of the four models.</p>

-In the future I need something like a download node, which should be offer the possibility to download and monitor the process of the download in the node and not in the terminal window.
+<p align="justify">In the future I need something like a download node,
+which should be offer the possibility to download and monitor the process of the download in the node and not in the terminal window.</p>

 # Prerequisites